Time is a fantastic topic for songwriters because let’s face it… we’re all sort of bound by it.

 “Time Warp” by Richard O’Brien (Rocky Horror Picture Show)

-In cult classic movie The Rocky Horror Picture Show, mad scientist Frank-N-Furter (played by the brilliant Tim Curry) hosts a party at his castle, where the guest do the “Time Warp”.
+In the cult classic movie The Rocky Horror Picture Show, mad scientist Frank-N-Furter (played by the brilliant Tim Curry) hosts a party at his castle, where the guest do the “Time Warp”.

 Richard O’Brien, the writer of the song, is the humpbacked servant.